 What about the impact of an economic downturn on investments in CPM Software?
 Having worked in the corporate performance management (CPM) market for over 20 years, I’ve seen firsthand that demand for CPM software solutions has continued through several economic downturns and recessions.
 Why?
 Well if we think about it, first generation CPM 1.0 software products for financial consolidation, reporting, budgeting and other processes provided organizations a viable alternative to spreadsheets and manual processes and helped Finance and IT teams become more productive.

 Fast-forward to 2019 and CPM 2.0 software platforms are offering huge improvements over fragmented CPM 1.0 products - unifying and simplifying CPM processes and providing more advanced capabilities.
 With the ability to deploy these solutions in the cloud, they also eliminate IT infrastructure and staffing requirements and ease the pain of upgrades.
 And today’s modern CPM 2.0 solutions, or what we call SmartCPMTM solutions, can leverage new technologies such as robotic process automation (RPA), artificial intelligence (AI) and machine learning (ML) to automate key tasks and unleash Finance teams to focus more time on value-added tasks.

 CPM 2.0 software platforms can help organizations thrive in times of economic growth – and help them survive in economic downturns.
-While CPM platforms make day-to-day tasks such as financial consolidation, reporting, budgeting, forecasting and variance analysis much easier, they also support more advanced processes and tasks that are essential to CFOs and Finance teams in navigating today’s volatile markets.
+While corporate performance management solutions make day-to-day tasks such as financial consolidation, reporting, budgeting, forecasting and variance analysis much easier, they also support more advanced processes and tasks that are essential to CFOs and Finance teams in navigating today’s volatile markets.
 This includes best practice processes such as:

 - Strategic Planning and “What-if” Scenario Modeling